 My writing for Tektronix turned into other technical writing opportunities at

 Weyerhaeuser, Cascade Microtech, Bottom Line Technologies (BLT), USNR, Clark College of Vancouver, WA, and several others.

-My first novel, An Odyssey of Illusions, a 2013 Eric Hoffer Award finalist, was published in 2012.
+An Odyssey of Illusions, my first published novel, was a 2013 Eric Hoffer Award finalist.

 My latest work, Nescient Decoy,was published the end of July 2018.